adalkiran/py-inventa/README.md

 ## **LICENSE**

-Inventa for Go is licensed under the Apache License, Version 2.0.
+Inventa for Python is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.